john-itcsolutions/cheirrs/README.md

 See our website at https://www.itotchaincloud.com.au/kubernetes-yaml-file-example/ for an older but more visual idea of this project and others.

-The Front End dApp (Ionic only version) corresponding to this project is at https://github.com/john-itcsolutions/au.com.itcsolutions.cheirrs.0.01.
+The Front End dApp (Ionic only version) corresponding to this ("cheirrs") project is at https://github.com/john-itcsolutions/au.com.itcsolutions.cheirrs.0.01.
 It uses the Ionic Platform for web app (in our cases, "distributed app") development.
 However the Ionic system must be used in conjunction with the newly developing 'Elastos Essentials' package.
 This package will include all necessary interfaces for the Elastos Ecosystem from the points of view of both developers and users.
 You can follow this development process (expected to introduce the first stable distribution around July, 2021) at:

 https://github.com/elastos/Elastos.Essentials

 Note that you may develop entirely on and for desktop computers with Ionic to get to a stage ready for deployment, however to make that dApp work with Elastos you would be required to employ the Elastos.Essentials utilities to connect to the required systems.
 If you develop also for mobile devices you need to upload the Essentials ".apk" file for Android and obtain various DID's and keys to securely connect on (for example) a USB-connected real mobile device using the Android Studio's "adb" tool.
 Aside from Android, iOS systems are currently being developed by Elastos for Essentials.

+There is, additionally, a template dApp Front-End gui at https://github.com/john-itcsolutions/a-general to match the needs of an internetworked company in a supply chain or other system.

 You would also require some dev tools and the openjdk for Java, as well as nodejs@14.x: